Blog

 Step One: Which Valve?

-which valve is the cause of all the trouble.
+Before you start going at your toilet and hammer and tongs you need to know which of the flush valves is the cause of all the trouble.
 In your toilet there are two valves: the inlet valve and the outlet valve.
 To find out which one’s at the root of the problem take the lid off your cistern and have a look at the water level.
 If the water is going over the overflow pipe then the problem is with your inlet valve, if the water is below the overflow pipe then the outlet valve is the problem.
+The level of water is a good indicator of what is going on inside your toilet to cause the water leak.

 Step Two: Fixing the Problem